spjtcoi/PRS2024/modules/Day3a.docx.md

 <details>
   <summary>How many files have been generated from this code and what does each file show you?</summary>
   This code generates xxx?? files.
-Each files serves a different purpose in the analysis and interpretation of derived PRS. these are outlined below:
+  Each files serves a different purpose in the analysis and interpretation of derived PRS.
+  These are outlined below:

   1. Summary Statistics File: Provides a high-level overview of the PRS analysis results, allowing for a quick assessment of the PRS model's performance.
   2. Log File: Useful for debugging and detailed tracking of the computational steps undertaken during the PRS calculation.
   3. High-resolution Plots: Assist in visually assessing the sensitivity of PRS performance to the choice of P-value cutoffs and in selecting the optimal model.
   4. Best-fit PRS File: Essential for understanding which genetic variants contribute most significantly to the trait under study in the specific dataset used.
-  5. Score Files: Allow for the practical application of the PRS in predicting or studying the trait within the study population; these scores are what you would correlate with actual phenotypic outcomes to validate or use the PRS..
+  5. Score Files: Allow for the practical application of the PRS in predicting or studying the trait within the study population; these scores are what you would correlate with actual phenotypic outcomes to validate or   use the PRS.
 </details>

 Examine the bar plot indicating the R<sup>2</sup> at each p-value threshold.